ASTK18180U Maritime Security: Research at the Ocean Frontier

 In this seminar, we review the problems, institutions, actors, and responses of maritime security in the light of contemporary international relations theory.
 The course provides a concise introduction to security problems at sea, and how to situate and analyze them.
 It also discusses why we should pay more attention to the oceans as a field of international activity.

 In the course you will practice how to analyze a maritime security issue and how to present your results to a wider public.
-The course draws on and is related to the work of the international research network SafeSeas (see www.safeseas.net), the research project Transnational Organized Crime at Sea (TOCAS) in partnership with the University of Bristol and the project Analyzing Maritime Insecurity in Ghana (AMARIS) in partnership with institutions in Ghana.
+The course draws on and is related to the work of the international research network SafeSeas (see www.safeseas.net) and the Ocean Infrastructures Research Group.

 You will gain an in-depth understanding of contemporary maritime security challenges, how different international actors respond to them, as well as gain knowledge about the core approaches for the analysis and interpretation of security practices.